6. UNDERSTANDING THE TESTS

 Broadly, the rules say that if a CLO manager buys an asset for less than 85 cents in the dollar, that asset should be valued not at par but at its purchase price for the purpose of calculating OC ratios.

-These rules were reassessed in the wake of the sharp fall in loan prices in 2008.
-At one point, most loans were trading below 85 cents in the dollar, making it hard for managers to buy any assets.
-So, the rules were tweaked again.
 Some deals allow a manager to own what are referred to as swapped discount purchase obligations up to a set percentage of the CLO portfolio.
 This allows the manager to treat a discounted asset at par if it replaces another asset which is sold for a similar price.

 Other CLOs define discounted purchases by reference to an index, such as the S&P/LSTA Leveraged Loan index.